telerik/kendo-ui-core/docs/controls/data-management/grid/overview.md

 All attributes have to be applied to the `<th>` elements, except for the column width styles.

 It is not possible to define other column-related settings through HTML attributes in the `<table>`.
-If you have to use settings such as commands, locking, editors, custom rows, cell CSS classes, and others, skip the above attribute configuration and include all settings in the JavaScript initialization statement of the Grid.
+If you have to use settings, such as commands, locking, editors, custom rows, cell CSS classes, and others, skip the above attribute configuration and include all settings in the JavaScript initialization statement of the Grid.
 Note that you have to set the column properties through the `data-columns` attribute when using the declarative widget initialization.

-As the code snippets initiating the Grid above demonstrate, the client object of the Grid is attached to a `<div>` in the first case and to a `<table>` in the second case.
+As the above code snippets demonstrate, the client object of the Grid is attached to a `<div>` in the first case and to a `<table>` in the second case.
 However, the generated HTML output of the Grid entirely depends on the settings of the widget and it will always be the same, regardless of the way the widget is initialized.

 ## Reference